Understand flood watches and flood warnings

 - Flash flood warnings are issued when flooding is occurring suddenly.
-In the event of flash flooding, move immediately to high ground.
+In the event of flash flooding in your area, move immediately to high ground.

-- Maintain a supply of emergency materials: plywood, plastic sheeting, nails, hammer, shovels, sandbags, flashlight, batteries, battery-operated radio, first aid kit, medication, sturdy shoes, emergency food and water, cash and credit cards.
+- Maintain a supply of emergency provisions, such as flashlights, batteries, a battery-operated radio, a first aid kit, medication, sturdy shoes, emergency food and water, cash and credit cards.